Pranalipandiya12/javascript/README.md

 # javascript
-This is my javascript file
+This is my JavaScript file, I will use this repo to learn JavaScript.